SamLee77/ST2025/docs/Set-1.md

 1. Steps look like line 3.
 Line 2 is incorrect.
 1. **Step 2: Doing x** is not a correct step.
 It does not need the word Step, only the number followed by an action verb, as in the next step
 2. **Left click** on x

+- Separate subsections with subheadings if needed
+- Total number of steps for each page should be a minimum of 10